What to Do If Your Dog Bites Someone

 - Exclude the possibility of both dogs getting into a rivalry situation (for example, during feeding)

-What should I do if my dog bites a stranger?
+What should I do if my Dog bites a stranger?

 If your dog bites a stranger, it may result in administrative liability or compensation for pecuniary and non-pecuniary damages.
 Therefore, it is crucial to socialize your pet.

 After vaccination quarantine, you need to familiarize your dog with all the diversity of the world around it.
 A grown-up dog should not be afraid of the sounds of cars and people.
-It may behave aggressively towards strangers due to fear or stress from unknown frightening odors.
+It may behave aggressively towards strangers due to fear or stress from unknown, frightening odors.

 You can teach even an adult dog to calmly accept passers-by.
 Do not be heavy-handed – it only increases stress.
 If the dog reacts negatively to a stranger, you should give the “leave it” command.
 When the dog calms down, you need to praise it and give a reward treat.
-If the pet has not responded to the command, you can give it any other command (for example, “down”) and this should drain focus from the irritant and switch its attention to the owner.
+If the pet has not responded to the management, you can give it any other power (for example, “down”) and this should drain focus from the irritant and switch its attention to the owner.

 There are no dogs whose behavior you cannot correct (if it is not related to health).
 Everything is in your hands and depends only on your patience, skill, and desire.
 Remember, aggression is a very serious problem that can cause harm and pain not only to you but also to everyone around you.
 Make the effort and you will succeed.